pastorryanhayden/docs-simplechurchsites/_drafts/adding-requests.md

 ---
 date: 2017-07-08 00:00:00
-title: Adding and Editing Requests
+title: Working With Requests
 categories:
   - Prayer
-description: How to add requests in Prayer
+description: 'How to add, edit, archive and delete requests in Prayer'
 type: Document
 ---